-A SiteMap is a design of your website that assists the search engines to find, crawl, and index all of the content of your website.
-Sitemaps also inform search engines about the pages which are most prominent on your site.
+A Sitemap is a design of your website that assists the search engines in finding, crawling, and indexing all of the content of your website.
+Sitemaps also inform search engines about the pages that are most prominent on your site.

 - Normal XML Sitemap: This is the most popular type of sitemap.
 It links to various pages on your website and is usually in the form of an XML Sitemap.

-- Video Sitemap: its work is to assist Google to understand the video content on your page.
+- Video Sitemap: Its work is to assist Google in understanding the video content on your page.

 - News Sitemap: Helps Google to locate content on sites that are allowed for Google News.